aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/History/Enlightenment and French Revolution/Causes of the French Revolution.md

 #### Connection to previous units

-- This revolution is very connected to the american revolution but also hold ideas influenced by the [[Enlightenment and Revolutions|enlightenment]]
+- This revolution is very connected to the american revolution but also hold ideas influenced by the [[./Enlightenment and Revolutions|enlightenment]]
-- The gathering of the common people using the printing press is very similar to [[The Reformation Part 1|The Reformation]]
+- The gathering of the common people using the printing press is very similar to [[../Reformation/The Reformation Part 1|The Reformation]]
   - Because of the amount of people that were able to join this revolution, they were able to overpower France's militiay

 ### Lack of Jobs